 Docker without isolated operation system can be migrated and installed easily.
 The packages are self-contained and containers can be deployed across different platforms in less time.
 It’s more convenient for Docker to run applications in any environment.

-A table to illustrate the major differences between Docker and Virtual Machine.
+A table to illustrate the major difference between Docker and Virtual Machine.

-How to choose Docker containers or virtual machine
+How to choose: Docker containers vs virtual machines

-For application or system function testing, Docker is the ideal choice.
+Docker is the ideal choice for application or system function testing.
 It allows you to test your software or application comprehensively on different operating systems, and it can respond to your services quickly with a relative low cost.
 If you are implementing a distributed architecture with each application run as a microservice, then Docker is ideal for deploying these kinds of applications.

 If you need to run multiple applications or operating systems in a production environment and want to have an absolutely independent and secure virtual environment, virtual machines are the best choice for you.
 Virtual machines allow you to leverage the resources of hardware by expanding the number of machines and often store a lot of important business data.
 Any human errors and unexpected disasters can cause business interruptions, so it is important to choose the right virtual machine backup solution.